Q) What is POLAR BOREALIS Magazine?

 “Tentative acceptance” means I want to publish it depending on an impending rewrite and/or finding space in an upcoming issue.
 The author is free to sell it as a “First Publication” elsewhere if the opportunity arises.

-“Final acceptance”, once I have notified you of this status, (for a “First Publication”), means you will not attempt to sell it anywhere else till one week after publication in Polar Borealis.
+“Final acceptance”, once I have sent you a contract, means you will not attempt to sell it anywhere else till one week after publication in Polar Borealis.
 Then you are free to sell it as a “Reprint” anywhere you like.

 Q) What are the pay rates?